dwgb93/TEI_WildfireSpread/README.md

 In the future, these models could be applied to international data to predict wildfire spread in those regions.
 The models could be improved upon by accounting for existing fire suppression efforts.

 These wildfire spread prediction models could potentially save the United States hundreds of thousands of dollars in suppression efforts.
-The models can decrease the time in which resources are allotted, which will lead to a decrease in fire damage and deaths.
+The models can decrease the time in which resources are allotted, which will lead to a decrease in fire damage.

 ## Description of Repository
 The repository is very simple: all the notebooks we used for visualizing, analyzing, and evaluating the data are in the _notebooks_ folder!